The SSS salary loan works like any other: You borrow money and repay it according to an agreed-upon schedule and interest rate.

 Aside from SSS offices, individual members and employers can also pay SSS loans at RTPL-compliant collecting partners like Bayad Center, SM Mart Inc., and banks like Security Bank, Union Bank of the Philippines, and Philippine National Bank (for OFWs).

-If you’re an individual member-borrower currently based abroad, you can also pay your monthly loan amortization through the foreign branches of the Philippine National Bank, Vedtaja International Corporation, and i-Remit, Inc.
+Suppose you’re an individual member-borrower currently based abroad.
+In that case, you can also pay your monthly loan amortization through the foreign branches of the Philippine National Bank, Vedtaja International Corporation, and i-Remit, Inc.

 |SSS Salary Loan Online Payment Channel||Employers||Individual Members|

 |Bank of Commerce||Yes||No|